tintin10q/computational-linguistics-summary/Classification/contingency table.md

 | Italian  | 0.     | 4.     | 2.    | 10682.  | 4.      |
 | English  | 10.    | 20.    | 13.   | 43.     | 16559.  |

-So what you can read from this table is that 4030 German words were classified as German 4030 times but also 3 French, 20 Dutch and 10 Itlian words were classified as German.
+So what you can read from this table is that 4030 German words were classified as German 4030 times but also 3 French, 20 Dutch and 10 Italian words were classified as German.

-1 German word was also classiefied as French.
+1 German word was also classified as French.
-2 German words were also classiefied as Dutch.
+2 German words were also classified as Dutch.
-4 German words were also classiefied as Italian.
+4 German words were also classified as Italian.
-13 German words were also classiefied as English.
+13 German words were also classified as English.

 So that is how you read these tables.